-- A. National Federation Field Hockey Rules will be considered the official field hockey rules. - B. Tie breaking procedures developed by the Field Hockey Committee upon recommendation of the National Federation will be used in tournament play only.
-Overtime Procedures for Regular Season Play are outlined in Sect.
-5 of this manual. - C. All varsity games are to be officiated by two (2) NHIAA registered officials.
-Exception to this may be sought by contacting the NHIAA Office before the game. - D. Goggles are no longer required equipment.
-If Goggles are to be used, they must meet ASTM standard for Field Hockey (F2713) at the time of manufacture. - 3.
-No field hockey player may play in more than six (6) quarters per day.
-Entering play in a quarter constitutes a full quarter of play. - Sub varsity matches are not to be longer than four (4) twelve and one-half (12 and 1⁄2) minute quarters.
-If the Athletic Directors of both schools participating agree to play a 30-minute game, it must be broken up into two (2) 15-minute halves.
-If a 30 minute game is played, a 15 minute half is equivalent to (2) quarters.
-The official's rate for this game would remain at the sub varsity rate for field hockey officials as defined in NHIAA By-Law Article XI: Sports Officials fees for 2022-23 School Year.
+- 3. No field hockey player may play in more than three (3) halves per day.
+Entering play in a half constitutes a full half of play. - Sub varsity matches are not to be longer than 25 minute halves.
+If the Athletic Directors of both schools participating agree to play a 30-minute game, it must be broken up into two (2) 15 minute halves.
+The official's rate for this game would remain at the sub varsity rate for Field Hockey Officials as defined in NHIAA By-Law Article XI: Sports Officials fees for 2017-18 School Year.